Liouville Irregular States of Half-Integer Ranks: Solution to the differential equations for

 \section{Solution to the differential equations for $|I^{(3/2)}\rangle$}

 In this section, we study our conjectured differential equations \eqref{eq:diff-eq-halfint}.
-The basic strategy to solve these equations is the same as those in \cite{Gaiotto:2012sf, Nishinaka:2019nuy, Poghosyan:2023zvy}; we assume that $|I^{(n-\frac{1}{2})}\rangle$ is given by a {\it generalized descendant} of a lower-rank irregular state.
-Here, we mean by a generalized descendant a linear combination of Virasoro descendants of a lower-rank irregular state and their derivatives with respect to the eigenvalues $\Lambda_n,\Lambda_{n+1},\cdots, \Lambda_{2n-3}$ and $\Lambda_{2n-2}$.\footnote{The remaining eigenvalue $\Lambda_{2n-1}$ will be an expansion parameter instead.}
+The basic strategy to solve these equations is the same as those in \cite{Gaiotto:2012sf, Nishinaka:2019nuy, Poghosyan:2023zvy}; we assume that $|I^{(n-\frac{1}{2})}\rangle$ is expanded in terms of generalized descendants of a lower-rank irregular state.
+Here, we mean by a generalized descendant a linear combination of states obtained by acting $L_{k}$ for $k<0$ and/or $\frac{\partial}{\partial \Lambda_\ell}$ for $n\leq \ell \leq 2n-2$ on a lower-rank irregular state.\footnote{The remaining eigenvalue $\Lambda_{2n-1}$ will be an expansion parameter instead.}

 One question here is that of which lower-rank state we should consider a generalized descendant.
 For the integer-rank irregular state $|I^{(n)}\rangle$ satisfying \eqref{eq:diff-eq-int}, it was conjectured in \cite{Gaiotto:2012sf} that there exists a series expansion of the form